Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 }
 ```

-Using the aformentioned wikipedia dataset, the payload would be:
+Using the aforementioned wikipedia dataset, the payload would be:

 ```http
 POST /kmeans/build